ujjawalPeak01/whisper-gooey/README.md

 - **Curl**.
 You would need Curl if you want to make API calls from the terminal itself.

 ## Quick Start
-Here is a quick start to help you get up and running with Whisper-Gooey on Inferless.
+Here is a quick start to help you get up and running with Whisper on Inferless.

 ### Fork the repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.